alvgaona/heart-sounds-segmentation/README.md

 ### Training progress

-The training was performed with a validation set to control the losses.
+The training was performed on a validation set to control the losses.
 Preventing the model from overfitting.

 ![Training Progress]